Skip to content

 ACES Encodings

-What encodings are available in ACES
+What encodings are part of ACES?

 While the linear and wide-gamut attributes of ACES2065-1 are ideal as an encoding space for archival, in practice, many existing production tools are designed to work with data that has non-linear encoding characteristics.
 Therefore, depending on the present use case within a workflow, a reversible conversion from one encoding representation to another will lead to more optimal results when working within that context.